fit-daniel-schuster/Mining-Frequent-Infix-Patterns-from-Concurrency-Aware-Process-Execution-Variants/README.md

 The Experiments compare the implementation of the Valid Tree Miner `Experiments/Algos/valid_miner.py` against the implementation of the Freqt algorithm `Experiments/Algos/asai.py`

 ### Further Results
-Plots on Runtime and Memory evaluation for the four considered real-world event logs (Sepsis, BPI 2012, BPI 2017, BPI 2020) are provided in the folder `Plotting/Figures`.
+Plots on Runtime and Memory evaluation for the four considered real-world event logs (Sepsis, BPI 2012, BPI 2017, BPI 2020) and differnt support counting strategies are provided in the folder `Plotting/Figures`.